edgee-cloud/edgee/README.md

 Once you have a valid configuration file (see next section), you can run Edgee in different ways, using the installer, Docker or running as a Rust crate.

-⚠️ Note: all the examples below assume that TLS certificates and WebAssembly components can be found in `/var/edgee/cert` and  in `/var/edgee/wasm` respectively.
+⚠️ Note: all the examples below assume that TLS certificates and WebAssembly components can be found in `/var/edgee/cert` and  `/var/edgee/wasm` respectively.
+Feel free to use `/local/cert` and `/local/wasm` for local development.

 ## Using the installer